turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 By the end of this lesson, you will:

-*   Understand how to execute raw SQL in node
+*   Understand how to execute raw SQL in Node
-*   Understand how to use promises to retrieve data from postgres in node
+*   Understand how to use promises to retrieve data from Postgres in Node
 *   Understand how to made code organization decisions without a framework

 You wouldn't want to immediately jump to writing raw SQL in any production application, but being able to write SQL is a must on the job.
 Whether it's for queries that are too complex for whatever ORM or library you're using, or it's using SQL to interact with the database directly.